richsalz/draft-ietf-rfc2028bis/draft-rsalz-2028bis.md

 technical, architectural, procedural, and policy matters pertaining to the Internet and its enabling technologies.

-The members of the IAB are nominated by Nomcom, and are approved by the ISOC board.
+The members of the IAB are nominated by NomCom, and are approved by the ISOC board.
 The IETF Chair is an ex-officio member of the board.
-See {{NOMCOM}} for a detailed description of the Nomcom procedures.
+See {{NOMCOM}} for a detailed description of the NomCom procedures.
 Other matters concerning its organization and operation, are described in the IAB charter {{IAB}}.